ivangfr/springboot-graphql-databases/README.md

 }
 ```

-- get all books stored in book-review-api, including their reviews
+- Get all books stored in book-review-api, including their reviews
 ```
 {
   getAllBooks {